purelb/purelb/content/how_it_works/overview/_index.md

  * **LBnodeagent.**  The lbnodeagent runs on all nodes that packets for exposes services can transit, it watches service changes and configures networking behavior

- * **KubeProxy.** Important, put not part of PureLB is KubeProxy.
+ * **KubeProxy.** Important, but not part of PureLB is KubeProxy.
 KubeProxy is also watching service changes and adds those the same addresses used by LBNode to configure communication within the cluster.

  {{% notice %}} _Instead of thinking of PureLB advertising service, think of PureLB attracting packets to allocated addresses with KubeProxy forwarding those packets within the cluster via